Alex Fitzpatrick

-Alex Fitzpatrick (born 2 January 1999) is an English professional golfer who currently plays on the European Tour.
+Alex Fitzpatrick (born 2 January 1999) is an English professional golfer who currently plays on the PGA Tour and the European Tour.

 He is also the younger brother of Matt Fitzpatrick.

 Amateur career

 In 2018, Fitzpatrick reached the final of the Spanish International Amateur Championship at La Manga, losing 3 and 2 to fellow countryman Billy McKenzie.
 The same year Fitzpatrick reached the quarterfinals of the 2018 U.S. Amateur.

 Fitzpatrick played college golf from 2018 to 2022 at Wake Forest University in North Carolina.
 He made his PGA Tour debut as an amateur at the 2022 Valspar Championship at Innisbrook Resort, Palm Harbor, Florida, being invited after winning the 2021 Valspar Collegiate.

 He represented England at the 2019 European Amateur Team Championship at Ljunghusen Golf Club in Sweden, finishing tied 4th individually in the stroke-play competition and earning a silver medal with his team since they lost in the final against host nation Sweden.
 He also played in the 2019 and 2021 Walker Cup.
 His best ranking on the World Amateur Golf Ranking was 4th.